 - ※ FOR RESEARCH USE ONLY.
-NOT FOR USE IN DIAGNOSTIC PROCEDURES. - ※ The kit should not be used beyond the expiration date on the kit label. - ※ Do not mix or substitute reagents from different sources or lots. - ※ It is important that the Calibrator Diluent selected for the standard curve be consistent with the samples being assayed. - ※ If samples generate values higher than the highest standard, dilute the samples with the appropriate Calibrator Diluent and repeat the assay. - ※ Any variation in standard diluent, operator, pipetting technique, washing technique, incubation time or temperature, and kit age can cause variation in binding. - ※ This assay is designed to eliminate interference by soluble receptors, binding proteins, and other factors present in biological samples.
+NOT FOR USE IN DIAGNOSTIC PROCEDURES. - ※ The kit should not be used beyond the expiration date on the kit label. - ※ Do not mix or substitute reagents with those from other lots or sources. - ※ It is important that the Calibrator Diluent selected for the standard curve be consistent with the samples being assayed. - ※ If samples generate values higher than the highest standard, dilute the samples with the appropriate Calibrator Diluent and repeat the assay. - ※ Any variation in standard diluent, operator, pipetting technique, washing technique, incubation time or temperature, and kit age can cause variation in binding. - ※ This assay is designed to eliminate interference by soluble receptors, binding proteins, and other factors present in biological samples.
 Until all factors have been tested in the ELISA Kit, the possibility of interference cannot be excluded.